postcss/autoprefixer/README.md

 ```

 Control comments disables Autoprefixer within the whole rule in which you place it.
-In the above example, Autoprefixer will be disabled the entire `b` rule scope, not only after the comment.
+In the above example, Autoprefixer will be disabled in the entire `b` rule scope, not only after the comment.

 You can also use comments recursively: